rubenceja56/osticket-prereqs/README.md

 </p>
 <p>
-For this ticket project we are using a osticket system.
-First we must download the zip file and then extract it.
+For this ticket project we are using the "osTicket" system, it is an open source file system.
+We created a virtual machine that we remotely connected to.
+Inside there we download the osTicket files and we begin extracting them as well.
 </p>
 <br />